Khurshid Davron: Career

 Davron joined the Union of Writers of Uzbekistan in 1979.
-He participated in various international conferences in Poland, Bulgaria, Russia, Turkey, Georgia, Greece, Azerbaijan, and United States.
+He participated in various international conferences in Poland, Bulgaria, Russia, Turkey, Georgia, Greece, Azerbaijan, Kazakhstan,Tajikistan, Turkmenistan, Ukraine, Canada, South Korea and United States.
+Winner of many international literary awards.

 Davron is an author of a "Temurnoma" television series.
 As a script-writer he took part in anniversary celebrations of Tamerlane (600th anniversary), Ulugh Beg (660th anniversary), and city of Bukhara (2500th anniversary).
 He's an author of the "Silk Route" musical (Director: Bakhodir Yuldoshev), which was put on stage of the French theatre “Odeon” ["Odéon-Théâtre de l'Europe"] (Paris).
 He also wrote a script for an opening musical ceremony of the "Sharq taronalari" (Melodies of the Orient) International Music Festival, which was held in Samarkand (1997, 1999, 2001, 2003 years).

 In 1999 Khurshid Davron was awarded with the title of People's Poet of the Republic of Uzbekistan.
 He was elected as a deputy of the Uzbek Parliament (2000–2004).

 Khurshid Davron's official website received a number of awards at UZ national domain Internet Festival (2012–2013).

 He published more than 20 poetry and historical fiction books.
 His poetry has been read on Yoshlar television programs.